Or just dressing like Sarah Connor.

 Me?
 I’ll stick to my Panama sole combat boots or try athletic sole tactical boots.

 Cosplayers?
-Again, if you’re cosplaying at a con, I recommend wearing what ever style black boot you are comfortable in and fit your budget.
+If you’re cosplaying at a con, I again recommend wearing what ever style black boot you are comfortable in and fit your budget.
 Your pant legs would be covering them, anyway.
-Fryes are a nice boot if you’re looking to spend the money, find them comfortable and intend to wear them a lot given the price.
-Then again, Frye may be funding Skynet or something.
+ETA: Fryes are a nice boot if you’re looking to spend the money, find them comfortable and intend to wear them a lot given the price.
+Then again, Frye may be in funding Skynet or something.
 I’m really a bit suspicious.

-Oddly, I think I found her own personal sunglasses that we often see her wearing in fan photos off the set, which are somewhat different and have lighter lenses than the on-set ones.
+Oddly, I think I found her own personal sunglasses that we often see her wearing in fan photos off the set, which are aviators as well, but different than the on-screen ones.

 Sarah?
 Sure, why not.

 Me?
 Sure, why not.
-I do have some little round ones, and, yes, because they reminded me of the Matsuda pair without being exact copies (which Magnoli Clothiers weren’t making yet).
-I do prefer wraparound sport glasses for regular wear.
+I do have some little round aviators, and, yes, because they reminded me of the Matsuda pair without being exact copies (which Magnoli Clothiers weren’t making yet).
+I do prefer wraparound sport glasses for regular wear, however.

 Costume designer Ngila Dickson does have a good bit of experience in fantasy body armor designs, given some of her past work.
 I’m not sure why they went with a non-standard design like this, other than perhaps aesthetics.
 And it is more attractive than plate carriers tend to look.
 Face it, they’re bulky even before plates are added, let along gear pouches.
 This is actually a disappointment to me, I’d like to see a more realistic looking vest, even if it was still highly modified for aesthetics.